Country selection

 According to the ECReg, the CEBRGLReg, the ClinDrugTrialGCP, and the PharmLaw-VNM, the primary scope of information assessed by ethics committees (ECs) relates to maintaining and protecting the dignity and rights of research participants and ensuring their safety throughout their participation in a clinical trial.
 The ECs involved in clinical trial approval in Vietnam include institutional level ECs, called Councils of Ethics in Biomedical Research at the Grass Root Level (CEBRGLs), and the Ministry of Health (MOH)’s National Ethics Committee in Biomedical Research (NECBR).

-The ECReg and the CEBRGLReg also state that CEBRGLs and the NECBR are responsible for ensuring independent, timely, and competent reviews of all ethical aspects of the clinical trial protocol.
-They must act in the interests of the potential research participants and the communities involved by evaluating the possible risks and expected benefits to participants; confirming the suitability of the investigator(s), facilities, and methods; and verifying the adequacy of confidentiality and privacy safeguards.
+The ECReg and the CEBRGLReg state that CEBRGLs and the NECBR are responsible for reviewing the ethics and science of biomedical research involving humans.
+According to the CEBRGLReg, CEBRGLs must act in the interests of the potential research participants and the communities involved by evaluating the possible risks and expected benefits to participants; confirming the suitability of the investigator(s), facilities, and methods; and verifying the adequacy of confidentiality and privacy safeguards.
 See the ECReg and the CEBRGLReg for detailed ethical review guidelines.

-The ECReg indicates that when ECs conduct research record evaluations, ongoing research supervision, and research results evaluations, they should evaluate the following:
+The ECReg indicates that when assessing research before implementation, ECs should evaluate the following:

-• Selection of research populations and participant selection and protection
+• Selection of research populations and advertising used in recruiting potential participants

 • Financial benefits and financial costs related to research participants

-• Protecting the research participants’ privacy and confidentiality
+• Protection of the research participants’ privacy and confidentiality

 Role in Clinical Trial Approval Process